rgmyr/tf-ProSeNet/README.md

 ## Additional Features

 **Prototype Projection** has been implemented as a `Callback`, but I have not yet implemented **Prototype Simplification** (via beam search). **NOTE**: the paper is somewhat ambiguous as to whether this is used during training (as the "projection" step) or whether this is just an interpretation tool.
-I'm pretty sure it's the latter, but I may raise an issue on [their template repo](https://github.com/myaooo/ProSeNet) just to be certain.
+I think it's the latter, but may try to raise an issue on [their template repo](https://github.com/myaooo/ProSeNet) to make sure.

 Additional functions to help with prototype interpretation will be helpful, but I want to make sure I can get the network to train properly first.